 You can also play with different patterns, textures and styles to enhance the look and create a specific and desired look, depending on what your goals are.

-What I aim to do is go through the top variations of skirt styles, in the shorter length, and determine how best to wear these pieces, since we don’t want to actually stop you from wearing any kind of style at all.
+What I aim to do is go through the top variations of skirt styles, in the shorter length, and determine how best to wear these pieces, since we don’t want to actually stop you from wearing any style type at all.
 I know we can find a way to wear them all!

 So as a petite woman, you cannot go wrong with this style, especially if it hits you just above the knees.